A post-election crisis could scupper Ivory Coast's economic gains

 UNTAPPED POTENTIAL

-Patrick Achi, secretary-general of the presidency, acknowledged concerns about electoral violence but said he was nevertheless bullish about the economy.

-“I think the country is stable enough,” he told investors and journalists on Wednesday.
-“We’ve battled so hard the past 10 years to still stand.”

-Ouattara’s government has promised 62 trillion CFA francs ($112 billion) in investments over five years if he’s re-elected.
+Ouattara’s government is bullish about the economic outlook, pledging 62 trillion CFA francs ($112 billion) in investments over five years if he’s re-elected.

 A former senior International Monetary Fund official, Ouattara is popular with investors, who credit him with implementing pro-business policies.